 Smart Packing Tips|What to Bring for Onsen, Sento & Sauna

 You don’t need much: a small face towel for washing, a bath towel for drying, a hair tie, and travel-size skincare.
-A hundred-yen coin for a locker and a small bag for wet items are useful.
+A hundred-yen coin for a locker (most time returnable) and a small bag for wet items are useful.
 Many places rent or sell towels and amenities if you arrive empty-handed.

 Beyond the Basics|Unique Bathing Experiences in Japan